 600 S. MAIN PARTS & SERVICE STATION EQUIPMENT PL 8-3616 Mr. and Mrs. Leroy Garvin, Teresa, and Jeffery spent Sunday night with his mother, Mrs, W. C. Garvin.
 They were on their way to Orlando, Florida, to visit their daughter, Mr. and Mrs. Hank Robards, Tommy and Tammy.
 Leroy will be leaving Orlando to return to Africa where he is employed.with Western Off-shore Drilling Company.
 Mrs. Garvin and children will reside in Orlando while Leroy is in Africa.
-MARRIAGE LICENSES Marriage licenses have been issued to the following: Eddie Wimbish and Juanita Horace June 13, 1967 Raymond Joe Sherrin and Violet Marie O'Keeffe June 16, 1967
+URTHOUSE NEWS MARRIAGE LICENSES

-"IT'S A COTTON-PICKIN' 'TATER PLANTIN' MACHINE" Seminole News - J_u ne 21, 1967 - Page 15 Hospital Board Meets Memorial Hospital Board of Governors met at the Raymond Restaurant Thursday night, June 15 to honor R.O.
+Seminole News - J11 ne 21, 1967 - Page 15 Hospital Board Meets Memorial Hospital Board of Governors met at the Raymond Restaurant Thursday night, June 15 to honor R.O.
 (Pete) McCellan, who is retiring from the Board.
 Pete received a plaque of appreciation from the Board President, Brom Marchbanks, and a resolution from the County Judge, Charles Lawrence.
 The Commissioners Court formerly recognized Pete for this outstanding Community service since 1959.
-Doyle Hankins, president of the Seminole State Bank was appointed May 15, 1967, by the Commissioners Court to serve on the Memorial Hospital Board.
+Doyle Hankins, president of the Seminole State Bank was appointed May 15.
+1967, by the Commissioners Court to serve on the Memorial Hospital Board.
 Retiring R.O.
 (Pete) McClellan and incoming Doyle Hankins attended their last and first meeting respectively.
 FOR SALE: PEACHES MOORE-FREEMAN PEACH ORCHARDS Dixie Reds 23 miles West - 3 miles South New Library Books "Lyndon B. Johnson and the World" by Philip Geyelin.